anajembaedwin/simple-flask-rest-api/README.md

+# Simple Flask Rest Api

+A simple Flask REST API capable of CRUD operations on a "person" resource, interfacing with a database.

 # Database Modelling Diagram

 UML (Unified Modeling Language) diagram that represents the structure and relationships of the API classes and models.